DBS Logo

 When interest rates are rising, investments with higher potential returns become more enticing.
 Existing bonds may start to lose their appeal as investors seek out other growth opportunities for their wealth.

-When that happens, bond prices adjust downward such that the yield, calculated as the fixed coupon as a percentage of the bond price, remains competitive (such as what we are seeing today1).
+When that happens, bond prices adjust downward such that the yield, calculated as the fixed coupon as a percentage of the bond price, remains competitive.

 It's worth noting that when interest rates change, the impact on its price varies based on the bond's maturity.
 Generally, longer-term bonds see a more noticeable drop in prices compared to shorter-term ones.